K-D-Suarez/MyHealthApp/README.md

 # MyHealthApp
-Application to calculate fitness routines.
+This is an application to calculate fitness routines.